 8. Winter Wonderfest

-Macaroni Kid Annapolis is excited to present the 2018 Winter Wonderfest!
+Macaroni Kid Annapolis is excited to present the 2019 Winter Wonderfest!
+Date: December 7th.
 This event is free to attend, but we will be accepting voluntary donations for St. Jude Children’s Research Hospital at the door.

 Bring your kids to enjoy this huge winter celebration open to our community.
 We have revamped this year’s event to include even more space and exciting, free winter fun for your family!